LeoFuchs/SeSG/README.md

 <p align="center"><img align="center" src="https://github.com/LeoFuchs/SeSG/blob/master/images/process.jpg" width="500"></p>

-<p align="center"><b> Figure 1. </b>An example of the Extracting Patterns and Post-Processing steps of the SeSG approach, showing the necessary input parameters and how the search string is developed.</p>
+<p align="center"><b> Figure 1. </b>An example of the Topics Extraction and Enrichment and Generation of Search String
+sub-processes of the SeSG process, showing the necessary input parameters and how the search string is developed.</p>

 <br>
 To executing the SeSG, simply run some of the `.py` files present at the root of the directory.